drsimonmartin/lboroHistogram/README.md

 Requires: python (tested with 2.7.11), matplotlib, pandas, numpy

+Update 24-3-2016 Added control of layout – can now set maximum number of plots in a single column.
+Function to allow plot size to be changed added.

 to use:

 I recommend running in an iPython session.
 It can be used outside of ipython, but you will need to work out how to deal with changing directory etc. yourself.